 Because of the evolving nature of the course of study, course details may change slightly.
 The current structure includes:

 - An initial peer interview with another participant.

 - A four-day opening retreat at Bend of Ivy Lodge.
 This retreat will center on conducting coaching intakes, making initial assessments, establishing coaching outcomes and practices, integrating somatic practices, and launching our Community of Inquiry.
-Weather permitting, the retreat will include a day of presence work with horses.

 - Two audio reviews of recorded coaching sessions, and two written case studies.
 You will receive extensive faculty feedback and assessments on your work.